-The current Main Creek, Wallsburg Utah Riparian Improvement Project has been initiated following those same guidelines and BMPs to help reduce phosphorus loading to Deer Creek Reservoir.
+The Main Creek, Wallsburg Utah Riparian Improvement Project was initiated following these same guidelines and BMPs to help reduce phosphorus loading to Deer Creek Reservoir.
+The Coalition will continue to look for opportunities to assist farmers in implementing BMPs to prevent agricultural erosion and pollution.

-8.2.5 Ordinances around Jordanelle
+8.2.4 Ordinances around Jordanelle

-Heavy development is expected to continue within the next 4-5 years in the Jordanelle area.
+Heavy development is expected to continue in the Jordanelle area for the foreseeable future.
 Wasatch County adopts ordinances that will address the specific needs of the Jordanelle basin developments.
 These ordinances address such water quality concerns as proper storm water management, sediment controls, erosion controls, re-vegetation, restoration and drainage.

-8.2.6 Potential Reduction in Phosphorus Loading
+8.2.5 Potential Reduction in Phosphorus Loading

 The following are possible management scenarios to help reduce total phosphorus levels which are of primary concern.
-Each sub basin, as outlined in Table 1.4 will be addressed separately.
+Each sub basin, as outlined in Table 1.4, will be addressed separately.
 This section focuses only on phosphorus because it is the nutrient of primary concern.